MMarsland/PokerPlus/README.md

 Feel free to use this app for your own friends once it's ready or make your own brach and develop your own version!

-This version is based off (and using some functionality/graphics) developed by nilssonopel.
+This version is based off and uses some functionality/graphics developed by nilssonopel.
 Check out his single player app here: https://js-css-poker.sourceforge.io/ and pay him his due respects for his amazing work and for giving me a starting point and really doing all the hardwork for me!

 __Version:__
 Pre-Aplha

 ## HOW TO SET-UP:
 N/A - I'll write this when the app is actually functionally complete.
-Baby steps..
+Baby steps...

 Just posting this version so Trevor can experiment with adding video chat functionality.